ho'o ulu lā hui

 Kaiāulu also provides cultural classes that allow our community to experience Hawaiian traditions in a hands-on way.
 These classes share knowledge of native plants, practices, and history, helping participants understand how Hawaiian culture is woven into the land and our daily lives.
 Whether it’s learning about lei-making, lāʻau lapaʻau (traditional medicine), or the deeper meanings behind hula and mele, these moments create a bridge between the past and the future.

 At Kaiāulu Initiatives, Hawaiian culture guides everything we do.
-By planting native species that carry both ecological and cultural importance, we restore the ʻāina while honoring the traditions passed down through generations.
+By planting native species that carry both ecological and cultural importance, we restore ʻāina while honoring the traditions passed down through generations.
 Our cultural classes invite the community to learn and connect through practices like lei-making, lāʻau lapaʻau, and storytelling, ensuring that knowledge is shared and lived.
-Looking forward, we are committed to creating more cultural events that celebrate, educate, and perpetuate Hawaiian traditions—inviting everyone to be part of a movement that strengthens both land and community.
+Looking forward, we are committed to creating more cultural events that celebrate, educate, and perpetuate Hawaiian traditions.
+We invite everyone to be part of a movement that strengthens both land and community.